Anne-Ren/Anne-Ren.github.io/index.md

-- May 2023：English speech contest at Northwest A&F University of China🎤.
+- Mar 2023：English speech contest at Northwest A&F University of China🎤.
-- May 2023：Scholarships for🌟 ...
-- May 2023：Outstanding students for 2021 graduation at Northwest A&F University of China🎓.
+- Jan 2021：Outstanding students for 2021 graduation at Northwest A&F University of China🎓.
+- Jan 2020：Scholarships for🌟 ...二等奖学金
+- Apr 2020：shengmingkexue dasai guojia sandengjiang
+- May 2020：hulianwang+ shengsaiyinjiang
-- May 2023：jianmeicao sanji zhengshu💃!
+- May 2019：certificate of aerobics level three!💃
+- Sep 2019：nonggaohui zhiyuanzhe
+- Oct 2018：zhijiao

 <br>